-Umami-rich foods are some of the most satisfying — think of a big sizzling steak with sautéed mushrooms and a baked potato, or a big bowl of pasta and tomato sauce, showered with grated Parmesan cheese.
+By adding umami rich foods to your menu, you are adding some of the most satisfying flavors to your food truck menu.
+Think of a big sizzling steak with sauteed mushrooms and a baked potato, or a big bowl of pasta and tomato sauce, showered with grated Parmesan cheese.
 Foods like these have a deep, almost universal appeal.
 Derived from a Japanese word for “deliciousness,” the fifth taste is generally described as the savory taste.

 Umami is the flavor of glutamate, an amino acid that is one of the essential building blocks of protein.
 Not coincidentally, many Japanese foods are loaded with umami, including soy, seaweed, green tea, miso and dashi.
 It is also significantly present in Parmesan cheese, mushrooms, truffles, potatoes, olives, tomatoes and nearly every form of meat and seafood.

 In general, the more umami present, the more flavorful and satisfying food will be.
 That applies not just to ingredients, but also to the techniques used to cook or process them, from grilling to drying and aging.
 The umami in many foods is accentuated once their glutamates have been broken down through the processes of fermentation, aging or curing.
 It’s also increased by the process of ripening, as in a tomato.
 Likewise, older animals with very well-exercised muscles tend to have more umami, as do fish that are heavy swimmers, such as mackerel, salmon and tuna.
 Aged cheeses are more flavorful than young ones; sun-dried tomatoes have a more concentrated flavor than fresh ones.
 In addition to its own yummy taste, umami alters the perception of other tastes: Sodium seems saltier, sugar sweeter, and sour and bitter less acerbic and biting.
 It also enhances the perception of thickness and complexity, and improves the overall palatability.